koalas11/Gestionale_Cinema/REST.md

 **Description**: Get the list of times in which the movie with the given id is available on the given date.

-**Parameters**: two parameters in the path `id` that represents the id of the movie of which the times are to be returned and `date` that represents the date of which the times are to be returned.
+**Parameters**: two parameters in the path
+* `id` that represents the id of the movie of which the times are to be returned
+* `date` that represents the date of which the times are to be returned.

 **Requested Body**: no body is required.